 Lemington Riverside Primary School recognises that all pupils are entitled to a balanced, broadbased curriculum and aims to promote the educational achievement and welfare of pupils in public care.
-The school and the governing body endorses the Newcastle City Council policy and welcomes LAC who may be looked after by our local authority or those who may be in the care of another authority but living in Newcastle.
+The school and the governing body endorses the Newcastle City Council policy and welcomes Children in Care who may be looked after by our local authority or those who may be in the care of another authority but living in Newcastle.

-Lemington Riverside Primary School's approach to encouraging and supporting the educational achievement of Looked After Children is based on the following principles:
+Lemington Riverside Primary School's approach to encouraging and supporting the educational achievement of Children in Care is based on the following principles:

-- Ensuring an appropriately trained Designated Teacher is appointed, who will be responsible for all Looked After Children. - All Looked After Children will have a Personal Education Plan (PEP) drawn up between the school, the child, the Newcastle Virtual School and the child's social worker, which will identify the child's individual needs and the support they require - Having high expectations for the child and ensuring equal access to a balanced and broadly based education. - Recording, monitoring, and improving the academic achievement of the child in addition to their health and wellbeing. - Achieving stability and continuity. - Prioritising reduction in exclusions and promoting attendance. - Promoting inclusion through challenging and changing attitudes.
+- Ensuring an appropriately trained Designated Teacher is appointed, who will be responsible for all Children in Care. - All Children in Care will have a Personal Education Plan (PEP) drawn up between the school, the child, the Newcastle Virtual School and the child's social worker, which will identify the child's individual needs and the support they require - Having high expectations for the child and ensuring equal access to a balanced and broadly based education. - Recording, monitoring, and improving the academic achievement of the child in addition to their health and wellbeing. - Achieving stability and continuity. - Prioritising reduction in exclusions and promoting attendance. - Promoting inclusion through challenging and changing attitudes.

-- Recording, monitoring, and improving the academic achievement of the child in addition to their health and wellbeing. - Achieving stability and continuity - Prioritising reduction in exclusions and promoting attendance. - Promoting inclusion through challenging and changing attitudes. - Promoting good communication between all those involved in the child's life and listening to the child. - Maintaining and respecting the child's confidentiality wherever possible. - Ensuring staff awareness of, and sensitivity to, the difficulties and educational disadvantages of Looked After Children.
+- Recording, monitoring, and improving the academic achievement of the child in addition to their health and wellbeing. - Achieving stability and continuity - Prioritising reduction in exclusions and promoting attendance. - Promoting inclusion through challenging and changing attitudes. - Promoting good communication between all those involved in the child's life and listening to the child. - Maintaining and respecting the child's confidentiality wherever possible. - Ensuring staff awareness of, and sensitivity to, the difficulties and educational disadvantages of Children in Care.